rails/rails/guides/source/generators.md

 First Contact
 -------------

 When you create an application using the `rails` command, you are in fact using a Rails generator.
-After that, you can get a list of all available generators by just invoking `bin/rails generate`:
+After that, you can get a list of all available generators by invoking `bin/rails generate`:

 ```bash
 $ rails new myapp